solana-mobile/SolanaSafariWalletExtension/README.md

 2. In the extensions list, find the name, "Solana Safari Extension Wallet", and enable it.
 3. Back in the _Aa_ menu, press new "Solana Safari Extension Wallet" button.
 4. Select "Always allow" then "Always allow on every website".

+## Reference

+`js-extension`: The React UI that renders within the safari browser.
+The UI is bundled into raw minified `.js` scripts which are exported to the Safari Extension folder with `npm run build:publish`.

+`SolanaSafariWalletExtension Extension`: The **Safari Web Extension** code.
+This contains the bundled `js` and `html` from the `js-extension` folder and also the _Extension handler_ code, which acts as a bridge between JS and the native app.

+`SolanaSafariWalletExtension`: The native iOS wallet app built with SwiftUI.

 ## What is a Safari Web Extension?